xalt/xalt/docs/source/index.rst

 as create a \*.json record of the link for further analysis.

-The second part is to measure the run-time and other information about each executation that is tracked.
+The second part is to measure the run-time and other information about each execution that is tracked.
 It relies on a feature of the ELF binary format used by Linux binaries.
 ELF supports an init array of function pointers that if they have a value are run before main().
 There is a second array, called the fini array that is run after main() completes if the program runs to completion, i.e. if it doesn't segfault or otherwise terminate early.
 Also ELF supports reading the environment variable LD_PRELOAD.
-If this variable points to a shared libary (\*.so), then that share libary is also linked in to every non-static executable.
+If this variable points to a shared library (\*.so), then that share library is also linked in to every non-static executable.
 A simple example C program, *try.c*::

      #include <stdio.h>